Before we begin. A disclaimer.

 I launch on ProductHunt and Twitter, hoping to get coverage.
 The tweet goes "viral" (for my standards) with 600+ likes, 100+ retweets and 100.000 views.
 But it reaches the wrong audience.

-Many people followed me, but it was mostly accessibility developers and software engineers that work in large companies like IBM, Google, Stripe, etc.
+Many people followed me, but it was mostly accessibility developers and software engineers that work at large companies like IBM, Google, Stripe, etc.

 So the launch was a flop.
 Many vanity metrics to stroke your ego like followers, comments calling you a genius and a great human being, a DM from a VC, but no actual customers.